Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

 We need simply consider the restricted domain of fluid inside the blue contour shown in figure \ref{Forceintegrand}(b) for the contact situation $\varepsilon=0$ with $h(y)=\thalf y^2$.
 The short segment in this figure is at the level $y=y_{1}$.
-The total force on the curved parts of the blue contour is \be 2 \int_{y_{1}}^{\infty}\frac{(-2y^{2}) }{y^4}\,\tn{d}y = -\frac{4}{y_{1}}\,. \ee From (\ref{pressure3}), when $\varepsilon=0$, the pressure is given by $p=-4/y^3 $, so the pressure force on the small horizontal segment (an upwards suction) is \be \int_{-h(y_1)}^{h(y_1)}\!\!-p\,dx =(4/y_{1}^3) y_{1}^2 = +4/y_{1}. \ee This exactly balances the force (\ref{down_force}) from the curved parts of the contour.
+The total force on the curved parts of the blue contour is \be 2 \int_{y_{1}}^{\infty}\frac{(-2y^{2}) }{y^4}\,\tn{d}y = -4/y_{1}\,. \ee From (\ref{pressure3}), when $\varepsilon=0$, the pressure is given by $\hat{p}=-4/y^3 $, so the pressure force on the small horizontal segment (an upwards suction) is \be \int_{-h(y_1)}^{h(y_1)}\!\!-\hat{p}\,dx =(4/y_{1}^3) y_{1}^2 = +4/y_{1}. \ee This exactly balances the force (\ref{down_force}) from the curved parts of the contour.
 (These forces are $\pm 8/y_{1}$ when contributions from the region $y<0$ are also taken into account.)
-This force balance persists in the limit $y_{1}\downarrow 0$, and we may conclude that what was the upward contribution to $F_{yv}+F_{yp} $ when $\varepsilon>0$ is replaced when $\varepsilon=0$ by the upward contact force resulting from the (infinite) jump in pressure across the point of contact.
+This force balance persists in the limit $y_{1}\downarrow 0$, and we may conclude that what was the upward contribution to $\hat{F}_{yv}+\hat{F}_{yp} $ when $\varepsilon>0$ is replaced when $\varepsilon=0$ by the upward contact force resulting from the (infinite) jump in pressure across the point of contact.
+[This argument ignores cavitation, which must break the symmetry of the limiting flow across $y=0$.]

-The analytic treatment of this limit that now follows provides an alternative derivation of the contact force that does not rely on the lubrication approximation.
+The analytic treatment of this limit that now follows provides an alternative derivation of this contact force that does not rely on the lubrication approximation.